nesteagle/typescript/html/game/roadmap.md

 #Tweens for gui and better interface - underway

-## Improve Upgrade tree and add more settings
+## Improve Upgrade tree and add more settings -- Minimap

 ## AI random wait system and better swapping